wp-plugins/normalizer/readme.txt

 = I don't see any changes. =

 The plugin just adds the normalization if there are problematic characters.
-Furthermore it does do the normalization before saving, so you don't see any anything.
+Furthermore it does do the normalization before saving, so you don't see anything.
 It just works if it is needed.

 = Will this slow down my site? =